satyam93sinha/conceptual-mind-maps/system_design_mind_maps/basics_freecodecamp.md

   - Time taken (duration) for an operation (e.g., request-response cycle, searching in dict than array).
   - Lower latency means faster response time.
   - Affected by Client-Server distance.
+  - Time taken for a request to reach server (Correct).

 - **Throughput**
   - Amount of data processed in a given time (e.g., Mbps or requests/second).
 Max capacity of a system.